 Our supply contracts generally include prepayment obligations for the procurement of silicon raw materials.
-As of June 30, 2017, we had approximately RMB431.1 million (US\$63.6 million) of advances to our suppliers.
-We generally do not receive collateral to secure such payments for these contracts and the collateral we received are deeply subordinated and shared with all other customers and other senior lenders of the supplier.
+As of September 30, 2020, we had RMB2.03 billion (US\$298.4 million) of advances to our suppliers.
+We generally do not receive collateral to secure such payments for these contracts, and even if we do, the collateral we received is deeply subordinated and shared with all other customers and other senior lenders of the suppliers.

 Our prepayments, secured or unsecured, expose us to the credit risks of our suppliers, and reduce our chances of obtaining the return of such prepayments in the event that our suppliers become insolvent or bankrupt.
 Moreover, we may have difficulty recovering such prepayments if any of our suppliers fails to fulfill its contractual delivery obligations to us.
 Accordingly, a default by our suppliers to whom we have made substantial prepayment may have a material adverse effect on our financial condition, results of operations and liquidity.
 For example, in January 2013, we notified Wuxi Zhongcai Technological Co.
-Ltd., or Wuxi Zhongcai, one of our former polysilicon providers, to terminate our long-term supply agreement, in response to adverse developments in Wuxi Zhongcai's business.
-In February 2013, we became involved in litigation with Wuxi Zhongcai over the supply agreement.
+Ltd. ("Wuxi Zhongcai"), one of our former polysilicon providers, to terminate our long-term supply agreement, in response to adverse developments in Wuxi Zhongcai's business.
+In February 2013, we became involved in two lawsuits with Wuxi Zhongcai over the supply agreement.
 We provided full provision for the RMB93.2 million of the outstanding balance of prepayments to Wuxi Zhongcai in 2012.
-The related two lawsuits are pending before the Supreme People's Court as of the date of this prospectus supplement.
+We received final judgements from the Supreme People's Court for the two lawsuits in January and February 2019, respectively, which provided that, among others, Wuxi Zhongcai shall fully return our prepayments and interests accrued thereon.
+In December 2019, we entered into a settlement agreement for the enforcement of the Supreme People's Court's final judgements with Wuxi Zhongcai, Wuxi Zhongcai Group Co., Ltd., the parent company of Wuxi Zhongcai, Wuxi Zhongcai New Materials Co., Ltd. and the legal representative of Wuxi Zhongcai.
+According to the settlement agreement, Wuxi Zhongcai and Wuxi Zhongcai Group Co., Ltd. will return our prepayments and interests by the end of June 2020 while Wuxi Zhongcai New Materials Co., Ltd. and Wuxi Zhongcai's legal representative are jointly and severally liable for Wuxi Zhongcai's obligations under the settlement agreement.
+As of the date of this prospectus supplement, we have received the full repayment of RMB93.2 million (US\$13.7 million) from Wuxi Zhongcai.